Available Scholarships month by month

 April 26 Lower Elkhorn Natural Resources District (LENRD)- 2 scholarships offered to students planning on furthering their education in a natural resources or agriculture field.
 2.0 or higher GPA.
 Student must reside or family owns land within the Lower Elkhorn Natural Resource District.
 Application & Information

 April 28 American Red Cross Scholarship (Blood Drive)- one scholarship will be awarded to a Battle Creek student that has volunteered and participated in the school blood drive.
-Get a paper application from school counselor.
+Get a paper application from school counselor. (not updated)

 April 29 Lueshen's Birders Scholarship-Northeast Nebraska Birdwatchers organization offers two scholarships to students planning to enter a biological field of study with special emphasis on wildlife and environmental conservation.
 Letter of recommendation, short essay questions, and summary of school and community activities.
 Application in the school counselor office.

 April 30 Discover Student Loans Scholarship Program- High school seniors who are US Citizens, can only enter once. https://www.discover.com/student-loans/scholarships/award.html